 If you must satisfy a craving for candy, dark chocolate is the safest route.
 Dark chocolate can cause the lowest amount of harm to your teeth, but that still means your teeth will be affected by the sugars.

-Distilled spirits and wines also pose a threat to your dental health.
+Excessive alcohol poses a threat to your dental health.
 An occasional cocktail or wine is not unreasonable.
 However, it is a good idea to drink some water following your drink.

 The threat from distilled alcohol goes beyond the sugars in a sweet cocktail.
 All alcohol is known to cause a dry mouth.
 As saliva plays an active role in your dental health by washing away small pieces of food, battling infections, gum disease, and even tooth decay, a dry mouth can be a problem.